ADABRAMS/Hello-World/README.md

 My name is Andrew Abrams.
 You can call me Andy!
 I am attempting to edit the branched file and not the master file.
 I hope it works!

 I am a wescoe student, and have been using computers since around 1995 when my grandmother bought me an AST 486 with a whopping 4MB of memory.
+(Yes, it could play DOOM)

 Lately, I've used computers mostly for streaming, playing games, and exploring the wild frontier that we call THE INTERNET.